lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 TopUpGateway is a new contract that serves as the entry point for validator top-ups.

-It verifies validator status using Merkle proofs.
+It verifies validator status on CL using Merkle proofs.
 Using this CL data, the TopUpGateway contract computes the maximum permitted top-up amount for each validator.

 The contract then forwards these per-validator top-up limits — together with other validator metadata (public key, module ID, operator ID, and key index) — to the StakingRouter contract by calling `StakingRouter.topUp`.